Valve train noise, is usually due to excessive clearance, between two internal engine parts.

-A stuck plunger inside the body of the lifter could also be the cause.
-This is usually due to excessive varnish between the plunger and body.
+So, a stuck plunger inside the body of the lifter, could also be the cause.
+This is usually due to excessive varnish between, the plunger and body.

 Moderate Clicking Noise

 This can be the result of excessive varnish.
-Wear on the bottom of the lifter mat also be a source of noise.
-The noise level depends on the amount of varnish and the degree of wear.
-Two other causes of a moderate clicking noise are excessively fast or slow leak down.
+Wear on the bottom of the lifter mat, could also be a source of noise.
+The noise level depends, on the amount of varnish and the degree of wear.
+Two other causes of a moderate clicking noise are, excessively fast or slow leak down.

 General Valve Train Noise

-This could be the result of too little oil in the crankcase; an oil pump not operating properly; or clogged main oil gallery lines.
-Excessively thick engine oil will cause entire valve train noise when cold-starting an engine.
-The noise will diminish when the oil warms up and starts to flow properly.
-An engine with thick oil will be more prone to noise in colder weather than during the summer months.
+This could be the result of too little oil in the crankcase; an oil pump not operating properly or clogged main oil gallery lines.
+Excessively thick engine oil will cause, entire valve train noise, when cold-starting an engine.
+The noise will diminish, when the oil warms up and starts to flow properly.
+So, an engine with thick oil will be more prone to noise, in colder weather than, during the summer months.